sameesin/cisco-csftd-on-aws/content/40_Deploy_FTD_FMC/1_FTD_and_FMC_Event_Engine.md

 ## **Introduction**

- The AMIs used to deploy Cisco secure FTD and FMC are available in your AMI Owned Images.
+ The AMIs used to deploy Cisco secure FTD and FMC are available in your AMI Owned images.

 ### <ins>**FMC**</ins>
 The code below is for creating one FMC in any one of the AZ which will host the 2 FTD instances.